-- We allow you to design your own assignments for summative assessment and you could involve employers to help identify a scenario on which to base the assignment a context for carrying out tasks, creating requirements for a solution that's needed, identifying a problem to be solved and the tasks to be completed. - An employer could demonstrate and present the different technologies they use, how and why they made their choices and the impact of using these approaches.
-Or, employers could support delivery by providing information for teaching materials.
-Employers could also provide information on any techniques they use to check accuracy or explain how they use specialist equipment used for drilling, milling and turning. - While these qualifications don't call for work experience, there are practical elements in many of the internally assessed units that allow a learner to consolidate their learning and further develop their skills, knowledge and understanding if the work experience element of their study programme is directly relevant to their Cambridge Technical qualification.
+- We allow you to design your own assignments for summative assessment and you could involve employers to help identify a scenario on which to base the assignment a context for carrying out tasks, creating requirements for a solution that's needed, identifying a problem to be solved and the tasks to be completed. - Equipment used in a gym, could be demonstrated by an employer and they could present about the different equipment they use, how and why they made their choices and the customers' feedback on the equipment.
+Or, employers could support delivery by providing information for teaching materials. - While these qualifications don't call for work experience, there are practical elements in many of the internally assessed units that allow a learner to consolidate their learning and further develop their skills, knowledge and understanding if the work experience element of their study programme is directly relevant to their Cambridge Technical qualification.
 Work they undertake during work experience could contribute to the evidence for summative assessment.
 You must plan this with the learner and employer so the work allows the learner to cover the requirements of the unit and you're able to authenticate it.
-(Work experience only meets the requirement for employer involvement if it's relevant to their Cambridge Technical in Engineering.) - Employers could act as an expert witness and comment on the learner's use of skills, knowledge and understanding to complete a task or tasks that contribute to the assessment of their performance.
+(Work experience only meets the requirement for employer involvement if it's relevant to their Cambridge Technical in Sport and Physical Activity.) - Employers could act as an expert witness and comment on the learner's use of skills, knowledge and understanding to complete a task or tasks that contribute to the assessment of their performance.
 Witnesses must comment on what they've observed the learner doing.
 It's the responsibility of the centre assessor to assess if what the learner has done meets the requirements of the unit.